PaulACoroneos/Technical-Documentation-Page/README.md

 # Technical-Documentation-Page
-A technical documentation page built using html and css
+A technical documentation page built using html and css about JavaScript primitives.